-Addenda Capital has been retained as sub-manager to manage a portion of the assets of the RGP Fixed Income Impact Portfolio.
-Addenda Capital is an investment management firm that aims to add value to the portfolios of institutional and private clients through a broad range of strategies tailored to the needs of its clients.
-Addenda Capital integrates environmental, social and governance ("ESG") factors into all of its investment and stewardship activities to support long-term outcomes for its clients and to promote sustainable development for the benefit of society.
+Addenda Capital acts as sub-manager of a portion of the assets of the RGP Fixed Income Impact Portfolio.
+As an investment management firm, Addenda Capital aims to add value to the portfolios of institutional and private clients through a broad range of strategies tailored to the needs of its clients.
+The organization integrates environmental, social and governance ("ESG") factors into its investment and stewardship activities to support long-term outcomes for its clients and to promote sustainable development in the community.

-Addenda Capital Inc. 800 René-Lévesque Boulevard West, Suite 2750 Montreal, Quebec H3B 1X9
+Addenda Capital Inc. 800 René-Lévesque Boulevard West, Suite 2750 Montréal, Québec H3B 1X9